1.Santander Edge Student Account

 Pros:

-- Cash incentive and vouchers
+- Cash and voucher incentives

 - No monthly fees